Cyb3r-Jak3/html5validator-docker/README.md

 ## Tags

 There are currently two tags for this image, source and pypi.
 The source tag involves building html5validator from source and the pypi installs the packaged version.
-The pypi tag is more stable than the source branch.
+The pypi tag is more stable than the source branch, thus it is the latest tag.